Article first published November 2015, updated May 2019

 These tools will help you seamlessly create calendars, appointments, and meetings.

-- Doodle – Doodle makes scheduling simple and easy, especially when you’re trying to schedule a meeting with many people.
+- Doodle – Doodle makes scheduling simple and easy, especially when you’re trying to schedule a meeting with a lot of people.

 - CoSchedule – CoSchedule is an editorial calendar built for content marketers that can help you manage in-house writers as well as freelancers.
 You can also post your content to WordPress and social sites from CoSchedule.